staabm/apcu-bc/README.md

 Performance
 ===========

-There is no appreciable difference; This layer calls the same internal (to apc) functions that APCu does, but just accepts the old parameters, the only meaningful difference is prototypes and names of functions.
+There is no appreciable difference between using apcu_* functions or the aliases this compatibility lib provides; This layer calls the same internal (to apc) functions that APCu does, but just accepts the old parameters, the only meaningful difference is prototypes and names of functions.